Table of Contents

 The presentation is loaded with new whiplash research.
 And not the boring research, but the good stuff that is directly applicable to their clients.

-I can’t count how many times I’ve presented that material and watched every attorney’s eyes in the room light up as I begin discussing how and why these injuries are often permanent and ratable according to the American Medical Association guidelines.
+We can’t count how many times we’ve presented that material and watched every attorney’s eyes in the room light up as we begin discussing how and why these injuries are often permanent and ratable according to the American Medical Association guidelines.

 If you want to go the tech-savvy (or pandemic mitigating) route, you can also host your Whiplash Workshop virtually with Zoom.